ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-09-08
+## 2024-10-27

-Worked on a new project today
+Brainstorming new ideas

-> Keep calm and code on!
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*